fenago/puppet-course/quickstart/md/Lab_4.md

 ```

-To try this example with your Vagrant box, run the following commands:
+To try this example with your lab environment, run the following commands:

 ```
 puppet apply /examples/file_source.pp